Career Tips

 - Let your contacts know you would be willing to help them, too.

-- Use email to elicit information from your network.
+- Use email or LinkedIn to elicit information from your network.
 For example, you might ask for potential contacts in your field; you might ask for information about companies you are interested in; or you might ask if your network knows anyone working at a company you are targeting.

 - Have an on-line presence.
-Create a professional profile on a social networking site, like Linked In, and use it to establish contacts related to your job search.
+Create a professional profile on a social networking site, like LinkedIn, and use it to establish contacts related to your job search.

-Survival Tips — Be Prepared During Difficult Economic Times
+Survival Tips — Be Prepared During Difficult Economic Times (and any time)

 - Maintain an updated resume.

-- Maintain contact with your professional and personal network and stay informed and connected through your professional association or trade association
+- Maintain contact with your professional and personal network and stay informed and connected through your professional association or trade association.

 - Stay abreast of new ideas, products and services related to your field.